-It’s common to see roof damage caused by trees after a large storm or, in some parts of the country, tornados.
-Unfortunately, in cases of severe weather, it isn’t always possible to prevent roof damage by trees.
+It’s common to see roof damage caused by trees after a large storm or tornados in some parts of the country.
+Unfortunately, it isn’t always possible to prevent roof damage by trees in severe weather.
 However, there are easy steps that homeowners can take to prevent roof damage caused by fallen branches, pine needles, and leaves.
-There are great benefits to having trees around your home, but it’s important that homeowners understand the maintenance that is required to extend the life of your roof.
-Signature Exteriors has put together this guide to provide homeowners 5 tips to prevent tree damage to your roof while still enjoying the benefits of having them around your home.
+There are significant benefits to having trees around your home, but homeowners must understand the maintenance required to extend the life of your roof.
+Signature Exteriors has put together this guide to provide homeowners with five tips to prevent tree damage to your roof while still enjoying the benefits of having them around your home.

 Benefits of Trees Around Your Home

 - Blocking Wind: One significant benefit of having large, mature trees around your home is that they help protect your roof from high winds.
 High winds can cause damage to your roof shingles which is a common cause of roof leaks.

 - Ultraviolet (UVA) Protection: Large, mature trees also provide shade for your roof, which will help reduce the UV light hitting your home.
 UV light is known to shorten the lifespan of most roofing materials.

 - Reduce Air Conditioning Costs: Shingles on a roof absorb heat from the sun throughout the day and radiate that heat back into your home.
 The shade that tree’s around your home provide can help lower the temperature in your home.
 Did you know the United States Department of Agriculture reports that the net cooling effect of a young, healthy tree is equivalent to ten room-size air conditioners operating 20 hours per day?